Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

    pit# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '
    ```

 4. Download and install/upgrade the workaround and documentation RPMs.
+If this machine does not have direct internet
+   access these RPMs will need to be externally downloaded and then copied to be installed.
    ```bash
    pit# rpm -Uvh https://storage.googleapis.com/csm-release-public/shasta-1.4/docs-csm-install/docs-csm-install-latest.noarch.rpm pit# rpm -Uvh https://storage.googleapis.com/csm-release-public/shasta-1.4/csm-install-workarounds/csm-install-workarounds-latest.noarch.rpm